craws/OpenAtlas/install/upgrade/upgrade.md

     service apache2 restart

+### 6.2.x to 6.3.0
+A code base update (e.g. with git pull) and an Apache restart should be sufficient.

 ### 6.2.0 to 6.2.1
 A code base update (e.g. with git pull) and an Apache restart should be sufficient.